jckleiner/learning-and-notes/linux/server-config/README.md

     See 'docker run --help'.

  * If you want to avoid typing sudo whenever you run the docker command, add your username to the docker group: `sudo usermod -aG docker <USERNAME>`
- * To apply the new group membership, log out of the server and back in, or type the following: `su - <USERNAME>`
+ * To apply the new group membership, logout and in to the user again, or type the following: `su - <USERNAME>`
  * Confirm that your user is now added to the docker group by typing: `id -nG [<USERNAME>]`
+ * Test: `docker run hello-world`

 ### 7. Install Docker Compose
+ * Check if already installed: `docker-compose --version`
  * `sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
  * `sudo chmod +x /usr/local/bin/docker-compose`
  * `docker-compose --version`